Pentecostal Union of Romania

 The Pentecostal Union of Romania (Uniunea Penticostală din România) or the Apostolic Church of God (Biserica lui Dumnezeu Apostolică) is Romania's fourth-largest religious body and one of its eighteen officially recognised religious denominations.
-At the 2011 census, 367,938 Romanians (1.9% of the population) declared themselves to be Pentecostals.
+At the 2021 census, some 404,000 Romanians declared themselves to be Pentecostals (2.1% of the population).
 Ethnically, as of 2002, they were 85.2% Romanians, 10.6% Roma, 1.9% Ukrainians, 1.8% Hungarians and 0.5% belonged to other groups.
 They have 1,343 churches, 7,879 affiliates and 354 pastors, along with strong lay leadership.
 The denomination originates in the early 1920s and, headed by a central leadership, is divided into nine regional communities: Arad, Braşov, Bucharest, Cluj-Napoca, Constanţa, Oradea, Oltenia-Argeş (Craiova), Maramureş-Sătmar (Baia Mare) and Suceava.
 Membership is concentrated in Crişana, Banat and northern Moldavia.

 History

 Pentecostalism was introduced to Romania in 1922 by Gheorghe Bradin, who set up a thirty-member church in Păuliş, Arad County after living in the United States since before 1910; the new movement responded to a deep concern for spiritual renewal following the trauma of World War I. The church grew rapidly and it was declared illegal in 1923, presumably due to internal divisions within the church regarding its basic convictions, shared only by a few "initiated" individuals.
 Still, growth continued, but appeals for official status were denied in 1924 and 1929.
 During this time, a significant number of Pentecostal churches identified as Baptist in order to be registered with an official religious organisation as specified by the 1928 Law on Cults.

-In 1940 the Antonescu regime imprisoned a large number of Pentecostalists and Baptists, even planning to send them to concentration camps in Transnistria; the church was outlawed from 1942 until after the Coup of 1944.
+In 1940 the Antonescu regime imprisoned a large number of Pentecostals and Baptists, even planning to send them to concentration camps in Transnistria; the church was outlawed from 1942 until after the Coup of 1944.
 It received provisional recognition in 1946 and was finally granted official state recognition in 1950, at which point membership stood at 36,000.
 A merger took place among at least three different groups, one of which practiced ritual foot washing.
 The group held its first nationwide congress in July 1951 and moved its main administrative offices to Bucharest in 1954.
 Bradin was its first president, succeeded after his death in 1962 by Pavel Bochian.
 Largely a rural phenomenon until the 1950s, it now has an established presence in cities as well, with about a 60%-40% rural-urban split in 2002.
 A seminary was opened in 1976.